THE EDH MULTIVERSE

 Don't talk numbers; talk about the preferred gameplay experience instead

 While it can be valuable to understand how the power of your deck compares to others, sharing a power level number in a vacuum during a pre-game talk is rarely enough to align expectations.
 It can even further obscure differences in expectations when your fellow players attribute a different meaning to them than you do.
-Instead, you can choose to ignore the numbers and focus on the desired gameplay experience: how far do we want to go to win (e.g. "what's the crucial turn range we're aiming for", or "what's the earliest turn where we all don't mind the game ending") and how far are we willing to go to keep others from winning (e.g. "what degree of interaction/denial are we ok with", or "to what extent can we tolerate others preventing us from playing our game")?
-Talk to your fellow players to gauge their preferences and act accordingly.
-These guides can support in that process, but are not a replacement.
+Instead, you can choose to ignore the numbers and focus on the desired gameplay experience: how far do we want to go to win (e.g. "what game speed are we aiming for", or "what's the earliest turn where we all don't mind the game ending") and how far can we go to keep others from winning (e.g. "how much resistance can we handle", or "is there any level of interaction, be it low or high, that we want to avoid")?
+Gauge and establish the kind of game we want to have first, and then move to select the decks that best match that experience.
+These guides can support in that conversation, but are not a replacement.

 You don't need to show the guides to other players for them to work